jameswhoughton/migrate/README.md

 # Migrate

-Lightweight, DB agnostic migration tool which can be embedded in your application.
+Lightweight, DB agnostic migration tool.

 ## Overview

 ### Migrations

 Migrations can be stored anywhere although the default location is in a `migrations` directory at the root of your project.
-Each migration consists of two `.sql` files an up and a down, this is flexible, if you know you will never rollback a specific migration (e.g. irreversible data change) then the _down migration can be excluded.
-The migration files should follow the format `{unix timestamp in nanoseconds}_{migration name}_{up/down}.sql`.
+Each migration consists of two `.sql` files an up and a down, this is, however, flexible, if you know you will never rollback a specific migration (e.g. irreversible data change) then the _down migration can be excluded.
+The migration files should follow the format `{prefix}_{migration name}_{up/down}.sql` where `prefix` is a value to order the migrations (e.g. unix timestamp in nanoseconds).
 Migrations can be created manually or with the createmigration cli tool.

 ### Log